Willson Contreras Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.77 team ERA ranks 24th among all MLB pitching staffs.
+- The Reds have a 4.76 team ERA that ranks 24th among all MLB pitching staffs.

-- The Reds surrender the third-most home runs in baseball (200 total, 1.4 per game).
+- Reds pitchers combine to surrender 201 total home runs at a clip of 1.4 per game (third-most in the league).

 © 2023 Data Skrive.
 All rights reserved.